 5. Does the company have conservative financial obligations?

 NO – The two main financial obligations I track are total borrowings and defined benefit pension obligations.

-I compare both of them against a company’s average earnings in order to to assess the risks they post to the business if events take a turn for the worse.
+I compare both of them against a company’s average earnings in order to assess the risks they pose to the business if events take a turn for the worse.